fraunhoferportugal/pymdma/docs/performance/image.md

 ## Input Validation

 To validate the performance of the image metrics, we measured the mean batch time for a large image dataset.
-A total of 5000 images with a resolution of 512x512 were randomly generated for the purposes of this experiment.
-We split the computation into batches of 50 images at a time.
-We measured the mean batch time, total time, and peak memory usage for each metric.
+A total of 5000 RGB images with a resolution of 512x512 were randomly generated for the purposes of this experiment.
+We split the computation into batches of 50 images at a time, and measured the mean batch time, total time, and peak memory usage for each metric.

 | Metric | Mean Batch Time (s) | Total Time (s) | Mean Peak Memory (GiB) | Max Peak Memory (GiB) |
 |:-------------------|----------------------:|-----------------:|-------------------------:|------------------------:|